Thanapon23/Data_PortfolioProject/SuperstoreSales/README.md

-# Conclusion

-## Setiing up the question.
-Which marketing strategies are most effective for increasing sales?
+# Question is Which marketing strategies are most effective for increasing sales?

+## Conclusion

 The result from Analysing the data can provide the following business recommendations: